All articles

 • Smart calendar with recurring task reminders

-• Community features — visit other gardens, share progress
+• Community features for visiting other gardens and sharing progress

 • Some formerly free features moved behind paywall